Skull Star Ring — .925 Sterling Silver Gothic Band

 SKU: 3872_6.5

-The star silhouette on this ring extends past the edges of the band.
-Six points push wider than the finger.
+Six points of the star silhouette push past the edges of the band, wider than the finger itself.
 That gives the skull at the center a frame you don't see on typical round-face designs.
 It's a 24x25mm face cast in solid .925 sterling silver.
 19 grams, with open cutout sides that let air through.
 The oxidized recesses around the eye sockets and teeth carve real depth into the silver.

 Wear This If